What is environmental monitoring in pharmaceutical industry

 How to monitor surfaces for viable contaminants?

-You should give considerations on the type and level of activities that represent actual filling processes.
-Some surfaces may be tested during operations or before operations.
-Monitoring the surfaces every time, the aseptic processing area is used.
+Some surfaces may be tested during or before operations.
+They should be monitored every time the aseptic processing area is used.

-Critical surfaces within the filling area and personnel testing should be included as part of surface
+Critical surfaces within the filling area and personnel testing should be included as part of surface testing.

-Monitoring of surfaces in surrounding areas during operations also poses the risk of leaving residue of microbiological culture medium on the sampled surface.
-You should only monitor these areas where absolutely necessary and with strict controls.
+Monitoring surfaces in surrounding areas during operations also poses the risk of leaving a residue of microbiological culture medium on the sampled surface.

-Examples are curtains surrounding the Class 100/grade A area, door plates, phones and tools.
+Examples are curtains surrounding the Class 100/grade A area, door plates, phones, and tools.

-Contact plate method:
+1. Contact plate method:

-The contact plate, or RODAC (Replicate Organism Direct Agar Contact) plate, consists of a solid general nutrient agar media, approximately 25cm in diameter.
+The contact plate, or RODAC (Replicate Organism Direct Agar Contact) plate, consists of a solid general nutrient agar media approximately 25cm in diameter.

 After you conduct the test, wipe the area using a lint-free wipe soaked in disinfectant (isopropyl alcohol, IPA) to remove residual agar.

 The plate is covered and incubated at an appropriate temperature.
-The presence and number of microorganisms is detected by the appearance of colonies on the surface of the plate.

 USE: